Gnocchi

 What type of potatoes are best for gnocchi?

-Russet or Yukon Gold potatoes are ideal for making gnocchi due to their starchy texture, which helps create fluffy dumplings.
+Russet or Yukon Gold potatoes are ideal due to their high starch content, which yields lighter and fluffier gnocchi.

-Gnocchi is cooked when they float to the surface of the boiling water.
-This typically takes 2-3 minutes.
+Gnocchi are cooked when they float to the surface of the boiling water, which usually takes about 2-3 minutes.

-Gnocchi pairs well with a variety of sauces, including marinara, pesto, cream sauces, or simply sautéed in olive oil with garlic.
+Gnocchi pairs beautifully with marinara, pesto, cream sauces, or simply sautéed in butter and herbs.

 Conclusion